E-ISSN: 1308-5263

 Article length: Not to exceed 500 words.

 Letters can include no more than 500 words of text, 5-10 references, and 1 figure or table.
 No abstract is required, but please include a brief title.
-The total number is usually limited to a maximum of five authors for a letter to the editor.
+The total number of authors is usually limited to a maximum of 5 for letters to the editor.

 Tables

-Supply each table on a separate file.
-Number tables according to the order in which they appear in the text, and supply a brief caption for each.
+Supply each table in a separate file.
+Number tables according to the order in which they appear in the text and supply a brief caption for each.
 Give each column a short or abbreviated heading.
 Write explanatory statistical measures of variation, such as standard deviation or standard error of mean.
 Be sure that each table is cited in the text.

 Figures